voskobovich/yii2-many-to-many-behavior/README.md

 ===================
 This behavior makes it easy to maintain relations many-to-many in your ActiveRecord model.

+*Attention, behavior is under development, and not working yet!*

 Usage:
 ------------
 1. Add new validation rule for attributes